Beneficial-AI-Foundation/formal-containment/comms/trajectory_labs/template.typ

 == Somehow AI Boxing Returned

-Recent work from AI Control (@greenblatt2024aicontrolimprovingsafety @bhatt2025ctrlzcontrollingaiagents) and Safeguarded AI (@Dalrymple2024SafeguardedAI) is thinking through containment to bootstrap into early stages of the transition.
+Recent work from AI Control (@greenblatt2024aicontrolimprovingsafety @bhatt2025ctrlzcontrollingaiagents) and Safeguarded AI (@Dalrymple2024SafeguardedAI) is thinking through containment to bootstrap into early stages of the transition#footnote[I.e., transition to advanced AGI].

 == Proof-Carrying Code